msv-lab/llm-play/README.md

 Available placeholders for data:

-- `%%DATA%%` - the single-lined, stripped, truncated to 100 characters and shell-escaped text.
+- `%%CONDENSED_ESCAPED_DATA%%` - the single-lined, stripped, truncated to 100 characters and shell-escaped text.
-- `%%FULL_DATA%%` - the original shell-escaped text.
+- `%%ESCAPED_DATA%%` - the shell-escaped text.
-- `%%RAW_DATA%%` - the single-lined, stripped, truncated to 100 characters text.
+- `%%CONDENCED_DATA%%` - the single-lined, stripped, truncated to 100 characters text.
-- `%%RAW_FULL_DATA%%` - combines the two above.
+- `%%RAW_DATA%%` - the original text.

-Similarly, `RAW_`, `FULL_`, and `RAW_FULL_` variants are provided for the following variables:
+Similarly, `RAW_`, `ESCAPED_`, `CONDENCED_` and `CONDENSED_ESCAPED_` variants are provided for the following variables:

+- `%%PROMPT%%` - the prompt content.

+The `ESCAPED_` variants are provided for the following variables:

 - `%%DATA_FILE%%` - a path to a temporary file containing the data.
-- `%%PROMPT%%` - the prompt content.
 - `%%PROMPT_FILE%%` - a path to a temporary file containing the prompt.
 - `%%PROMPT_LABEL%%` - the prompt label.

-For equivalence relation commands, which require multiple arguments, the data and prompt placeholders are indexed, e.g. `%%DATA1%%` and `%%PROMPT2_LABEL%%`.
+For equivalence relation commands, which require multiple arguments, the data and prompt placeholders are indexed, e.g. `%%RAW_DATA1%%` and `%%PROMPT2_LABEL%%`.

 ## Troubleshooting